10.5 cm cannon Model 1927

 The 10.5 cm cannon Model 1927 was a heavy field gun used by the Netherlands and Hungary during World War II.

-Dutch guns were known as 10-velds.
-Hungary purchased a license and built them as 31 Ms. Captured weapons were designated by the Wehrmacht as the schwere 10.5 cm Kanone 335(h).
+History

 Four were bought by the Swedish Coastal Artillery as 10.5 cm kanon m/27s.
 They were later upgraded to m/34 standard as m/27-34s.
 They were transferred to the field artillery in 1942.

+Dutch guns were known as Stuk van 10-veld.
 The Dutch appear to have bought guns with both 40 and 42 caliber barrel lengths.
+Captured weapons were designated by the Wehrmacht as the 10.5 cm Kanone 335(h).

+Hungary purchased a license and built them as 31 Ms.

+Design

 The gun was designed for motor traction with spoked steel wheels with rubber rims.
 The spades were removed and placed onto the trail legs for transport.